richartl/my-ubuntu-post-install/README.md

 # my-ubuntu-post-install
 This is my repo with the my ubuntu post install scripts.
-This is my personal config and the scripts are within independent file.
+This is my personal config and the scripts are within independent files.
+This scripts are running and code over `Ubuntu 14.04`

 ## Scripts
 ### For development